They are a logical, SEO-friendly way to organize your content, and they’re only becoming more important in 2026.

 Don’t wait for the content pillar to be discovered—promote it proactively and let people know.

-Here are a few tactics you can use:
+Here are a couple of tactics you can use:

-- Get it included in newsletters – There should be many newsletters dedicated to curating the best content in your niche.
+- Get it included in newsletters: There should be many newsletters dedicated to curating the best content in your niche.
 Find the emails of these newsletter writers and pitch your content pillar for inclusion.

-- Build links – Links are an important Google ranking factor.
+- Build links: Links are an important Google ranking factor.
 So if you want your content pillar to rank high, you’ll need to build links.
 Read this start-to-finish guide on how to build links to your pillar page.

 Recommended reading: 13 Content Promotion Tactics to Get More Eyeballs on Your Content